photo of a man in a suit jacket

 Messoud Ashina, MD, PhD, DMSc

-He is director of the Human Migraine Research Unit at the Danish Headache Center and Department of Neurology, Rigshospitalet Glostrup.
+He is director of the Center for Discoveries in Migraine at the Danish Headache Center and Department of Neurology, Rigshospitalet Glostrup.

-Professor Ashina serves as associate editor of three journals: Cephalalgia, Brain, and The Journal of Headache and Pain.
-He is also immediate past president of the International Headache Society.
+Professor Ashina serves as associate editor of two journals: Brain, and The Journal of Headache and Pain.
+He is also past president of the International Headache Society.

 Interviews from Messoud Ashina, MD, PhD, DMSc